This website contains affiliate links. As an affiliate, I earn a small commission from qualifying purchases (at no cost to you).

 There is no definitive answer to that question.
 Cricut blades and tools are just like everything else.
 The more they are used the sooner they need replacing.

-I use my fine point blade frequently.
+I use my fine-point blade frequently.
 I am cutting adhesive and Heat transfer vinyl more often than anything else.
 I use my cutting machines 3 to 4 days per week.
 My Cricut maker is used most often and in the last year and a half, and I have only replaced my fine point blade once (just recently after 19 months with one blade).

 Caring properly for all of the different Cricut cutting blades and tools will keep them lasting longer.
 Store your blades and tools so that they are not bumping up against other tools, causing nicks and scratches in your tools.
-Be sure to store cutting tools and tips with the protective plastic cover that came with the blade.
+Be sure to store cutting tools and tips with the protective plastic cover that comes with the blade.

 The individual different Cricut Cutting Blades and tools.